The Frizzled Leek

 Turkey breast inside brine.

-Tip* Rinse turkey under cold water to remove the extra salt and pat dry with paper towels.
+Remove the turkey from the brine, and rinse under cold running water to remove the excess salt.
+Pat the turkey dry with paper towels.

 Equipment